-- Report promptly any proposed transaction raising money laundering "red flags" or which you otherwise suspect may involve money laundering. - Identify and manage risks of engaging in money laundering in our dealings with Third Parties acting on our behalf, for example ensuring money is always transferred via our lawyers or notaries when buying or selling property or corporate vehicles.
+- Report promptly any request or demand from a Third Party which you suspect may involve money laundering. - Identify and manage risks of engaging in money laundering in our dealings with Third Parties acting on our behalf, for example ensuring money is always transferred via our lawyers or notaries when buying or selling property or corporate vehicles.